Sylvester Stallone subject of sex crimes investigation

-The Los Angeles District Attorney’s office is reviewing a sex crime case against Sylvester Stallone, spokesman Greg Risling said Wednesday.
+LOS ANGELES — The Los Angeles District Attorney’s office is reviewing a sex crime case against Sylvester Stallone, spokesman Greg Risling said Wednesday.

 The Santa Monica Police Department turned over the case, which was first reported to it in November 2017, Risling told CNN in an email.